gabmart1995/atomic-design/README.md

 - hero
 - progress bar
 - toast
+- switch

 ### show in page
-deploy in any web server ( apache, nginx, express ... ) in public folder and ready in local browser
+deploy in any web server ( apache, nginx, express ... ) in public folder and ready in local browser.